Vegan Holiday Kitchen: More than 200 Delicious, Festive Recipes for Special Occasions

 by Nava Atlas

-Here is do-able, hearty fare for major holidays year-round!
-With more than 200 mouthwatering recipes, Vegan Holiday Kitchen is your go-to resource for recipes and menus for major holidays.
-Vegans can at last celebrate the holidays with gusto and enjoy every course of the meal—from appetizers to desserts.
+Here’s your resource for do-able, hearty fare for celebrations, year-round!
+With more than 200 mouthwatering recipes, Vegan Holiday Kitchen is your go-to guide for recipes and menus for major holidays.
+Vegans can every course of holiday meals, from appetizers to desserts.

 What’s more, these lovingly crafted dishes will satisfy everyone who loves great food, no matter what their culinary preferences.
 There’s no reason to wait for a special occasion to enjoy these recipes — many are easy enough to make as everyday fare.